bytezn/softwaredefined/readme.md

 ## 9 Server datacenter with apps + Backup + OMS Log Analytics

+This template will build the following, It will also complete OMS integration as well as build full site to site connectivity.
 That is 6 servers + 1 firewall + 1 load-balancer + different classification of storage + the operating systems + 2 domain controllers fully configured. + 2 web servers + code +2 file servers + shares + distributed name space +  backup vault + backup policy + automatic protection + performance monitoring + site to site connectivity.

 ## OMS Log Analytics Integration

+The following is required for Azure Stack or Azure workloads needing OMS Log Analytic integration  into an OMS workspace.
+The Workspace ID and Workspace Key is required to integrate workloads into Azure OMS.
+OMS is not natively available for Azure Stack and therefore these workloads will integrate into an existing OMS workspace.

 {
                 "name": "Microsoft.EnterpriseCloud.Monitoring",